pyxnat/pyxnat/doc/advanced_tutorial.rst

+.. module:: pyxnat

 ==============================
 Advanced Tutorial
 ==============================

 .. currentmodule:: pyxnat

-This advanced tutorial is not much more complicated than the starters one.
-It just goes over parts of the API that may be less used (not that they are less useful!) and that are more likely to change in future releases.
+This advanced tutorial is not much more complicated than the one for beginners.
+It only reviews parts of the API that may be less used (not that they are less useful!) and that are more likely to change in future releases.